jackindisguise/mud3/data/README.md

 - YAML files can be edited manually, but should be validated against schemas
 - The map editor provides a safe way to edit dungeon files
 - Character files should not be edited while the character is logged in
+- Mob templates can include AI scripts (inline JavaScript or file paths) for custom NPC behavior
+- AI scripts are executed in a VM sandbox with access to mob APIs and event system